 Section 6.05 Indemnity .

 (a) General Indemnity.
-The shall pay, protect, indemnify, and hold harmless each Indemnified Party from and against any and all liabilities, losses, damages, judgments, and all costs, charges, fees, and other expenses of any kind or nature (including reasonable fees and disbursements of counsel), except consequential, incidental, punitive, exemplary, or indirect damages, awarded against or incurred by any Indemnified Party arising out of, relating to or as a result of:
+The Trustee Trust shall pay, protect, indemnify, and hold harmless each Indemnified Party from and against any and all liabilities, losses, damages, judgments, and all costs, charges, fees, and other expenses of any kind or nature (including reasonable fees and disbursements of counsel), except consequential, incidental, punitive, exemplary, or indirect damages, awarded against or incurred by any Indemnified Party arising out of, relating to or as a result of:

-(i) any Environmental Claim initiated, threatened or asserted against any Indemnified Party, including, without limitation, any damages, fines or remediation obligations assessed against any Indemnified Party in a final, non-appealable judgment on account of any violation of Environmental Laws with respect to the properties subject to any Production Payment (in this section collectively called the "VPP Properties") or any condition on any VPP Properties requiring remediation under Environmental Laws or any tortious actions of the owner or operator of any VPP Properties resulting in personal injury or damage to the property of others;
+[(i) any Environmental Claim initiated, threatened or asserted against any Indemnified Party, including, without limitation, any damages, fines or remediation obligations assessed against any Indemnified Party in a final, non-appealable judgment on account of (i)(A) any violation of Environmental Laws with respect to the properties subject to any Production Payment (in this section collectively called the "VPP Properties") or (ii)(B) any condition on any VPP Properties requiring remediation under Environmental Laws or (iii)(C) any tortious actions of the owner or operator of any VPP Properties resulting in personal injury or damage to the property of others;

-(ii) any losses in the value of a Production Payment resulting from the failure of such Production Payment to be treated as a "production payment", as defined in Section 101(42A) of Title 11 of the United States Bankruptcy Code, in any insolvency proceeding of the grantor of such Production Payment, or any successor owner to the VPP Properties, under Title 11 of such Code, or a final, non-appealable judgment that such Production Payment constitutes a Lien in favor of the Partnership, rather than a property interest belonging to the Partnership, under the laws of the State in which the VPP Properties are located;
+(ii) any losses in the value of a Production Payment resulting from (i)(A) the failure of such Production Payment to be treated as a (i)"production payment", as defined in Section 101(42A) of Title 11 of the United States Bankruptcy Code, in any insolvency proceeding of the grantor of such Production Payment, or any successor owner to the VPP Properties, under Title 11 of such Code, or (ii)(B) a final, non-appealable judgment that such Production Payment constitutes a Lien in favor of the Partnership, rather than a property interest belonging to the Partnership, under the laws of the State in which the VPP Properties are located;

 (iii) any losses in the value of a Production Payment resulting from failure of the Partnership to own good and defensible title to a Production Payment, free of any Liens, claims or encumbrances other than any Liens expressly permitted to burden such Production Payment under the applicable Production Payment Documents;

+(iv) the reasonable costs and expenses (including fees of attorneys, accountants, and other professional advisors) incurred by any Indemnified Party in defending themselves against any claims for damages, fines or remediation obligations described in subsection (a) above, any allegations that a Production Payment is not a "production payment" under the Bankruptcy Code or a property interest under applicable state law, as described in subsection (b) above, or any challenges to the Partnership's title to the Production Payment as described in subsection (c) above;

-(iv) any Actions initiated, threatened or asserted against any Indemnified Party relating to or arising out of the Transaction Documents or any transactions contemplated thereby;
+(v) any Actions initiated, threatened or asserted against any Indemnified Party relating to or arising out of the Transaction Documents or any transactions contemplated thereby;

+(vi) the violation

+(v) any breach by the Trust, the Partnership, Enron or any Enron Entity of any Applicable Laws; and

-by Enron or any Enron Entity of its representations, warranties or obligations under any Transaction Document.
+(vii) any breach by the Trust, the Partnership, Enron or any Enron Entity of its representations, warranties or obligations under any Transaction Document; and

+(vi) the reasonable costs and expenses (including fees of attorneys, accountants, and other professional advisors) incurred by any Indemnified Party in connection with subsections (i), (ii), (iii), (iv) and (v) above.][To be conformed with the revised Balancing Agreement].